malek-annabi/private-cloud-manager/README.md

 - one or more VMs configured in the backend inventory
 - Ollama installed locally if you want the AI integration
 - OpenClaw installed locally if you want the AI tool workflow
+- SSH enabled on guest VMs you want to access or update through the dashboard

 ### Backend